2025 - current: Postdoctoral Research Fellow

 Publications

-Plourde, S. M., Kravtsova, N., & Dawes, A. T. (2024).
-Asymmetry in centrosome maturation revealed through AIR-1 dynamics in the early C. elegans embryo.
-Accepted in Scientific Reports.
+Plourde, S. M., Kravtsova, N., & Dawes, A. T. (2025).
+Asymmetry in centrosome maturation revealed through AIR-1 dynamics in the early Caenorhabditis elegans embryo.
+Scientific Reports, 15(1), 8667. doi

 Kravtsova, N., Chamberlin, H.M. & Dawes, A.T.
 (2023).
 Efficient parameter generation for constrained models using MCMC.
 Scientific Reports 13, 16285. journal